myrovh/blog/content/2020-04-26-home-server-died.md

 - `grub-mkconfig -o /boot/grub/grub.cfg`
 - confirm the reinstall worked with `efibootmgr -v`

-> I'm not really that clear on how UEFI works maybe doing a bios reset (when
+> I'm not really that clear on how UEFI works.
+Maybe doing a bios reset (when
 > trying to figure out what was wrong with the board) cleared whatever the UEFI
 > was using to remember what it was booting from?
 Something to look into in the
 > future.